Paolo Rossi: Early years

 His career reached a turning point when Vicenza Calcio (then Lanerossi Vicenza) engaged him on loan.
 Coach Giovan Battista Fabbri decided to move him from the wing and place him in the centre of the attack (because of injuries to the then centre-forward) just before the season started.
 Rossi immediately showed a tremendous knack for getting open in the box and scoring, winning the Serie B Golden Boot with 21 goals in his first year in this more advanced position.
 In the 1976–77 season, Rossi's qualities as an implacable striker led his team to promotion to Serie A, and he also led Vicenza to the second group stage of the Coppa Italia that season.
-In the following season, Rossi scored 24 goals, to become the first player to top the scoring charts in Serie B and Serie A in consecutive seasons, also leading Vicenza to an incredible second-place finish in Serie A during the 1977–78 season, only behind his co-owners Juventus.
-Due to his performances, he was selected by the Italian national team's manager Enzo Bearzot for the 1978 FIFA World Cup.
+In the following season, Rossi scored 24 goals, to become the first player to top the scoring charts in Serie B and Serie A in consecutive seasons, also leading Vicenza to a surprising second-place finish in Serie A during the 1977–78 season, only behind his co-owners Juventus.
+Due to his performances, he was selected by the Italy national team's manager Enzo Bearzot for the 1978 FIFA World Cup.
 Rossi was also given his Italy debut under Bearzot on 21 December 1977, in a 1–0 friendly away win over Belgium.

 Rossi confirmed his growth during the 1978 World Cup tournament, gaining international fame as one of the world's best strikers.
 Playing for Italy as a central striker, he would sometimes switch positions with the two other forward, going to his original right wing position.
 Right winger Franco Causio, a two-footed player, would go left, and Italy's tall left winger Roberto Bettega would go to the center.
 This simple stratagem, made possible by the technical quality of all three players, created havoc for opposing defences, and Italy showed an entertaining offensive style of play in the tournament.
 Rossi totalled three goals and four assists as Italy finished in fourth place in that World Cup.
 He was named as part of the team of the tournament for his performances, and he also collected the Silver Ball as the second-best player of the World Cup.
 Rossi's goal in Italy's opening 2–1 group win of the tournament against France, on 2 June 1978, was also his first goal for Italy.

 Up to this point, Rossi had been jointly owned by Vicenza and Juventus.
 When the two clubs were called to settle the property, Lanerossi offered the shocking sum of 2.612 billion lire for Rossi, who became the world's most expensive player, and Italy's most costly sportsman ever at that point.
 After the 1978 World Cup, during the 1978–79 season, Rossi made his European debut with Vicenza in the UEFA Cup, however, despite scoring 15 goals for the club in Serie A, his season was marked by injuries, and Vicenza was relegated to Serie B. Rossi was subsequently loaned to Perugia, to play in Serie A the following season.